 6.3.2: User Application Registration Screen

 If the user needs to create a new account, the application shall present the Figure 2 screen.
-This screen shall feature four text fields – first name, last name, email address, and password.
+This screen shall feature four text fields – first name, last name, email address, and pin.
+Also, there will be an on and off slider bar for the FaceTime biometric option, which will allow the users to enable or disable it.
+If the FaceTime biometric option is turned on, the user can simply use their facial features to log in to their account.
 Additionally, the screen shall include a "Create Account" button, which shall only become active once all four text fields have been correctly inputted.
-Once the account creation process is complete, the application shall redirect the user to the home page as shown in Figure 8.
+Once the account creation process is complete, the application shall redirect the user to the onboarding page as shown in Figure .
 The screen shall also provide separate links beneath the "Create Account" button, which the user can select to access the application's "Privacy Policy" and "Terms and Conditions".